amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 1. Brainstorm solutions (greedy algorithm, Divide and Conquer, Backtracking, brute force)
 1. Test your answer on the simple example (mentally)
 1. Optimize the solution
-1. Write Code, yes, now you can code.
+1. Write code.
+Yes, now you can code.
 1. Test your written code
-1. Analyse the complexity, both space and time and make sure to optimise further.
+1. Analyse the complexity, both space and time, and make sure to optimize further.

 Full details [here](book/part04-algorithmic-toolbox.asc)